coreos/docs/quay-enterprise/quay-ssl.md

 # SSL + Quay Enterprise

-**NOTE**: This document assumes you have deployed [Quay Enterprise as a single container.](https://tectonic.com/quay-enterprise/docs/latest/initial-setup.html)
+This document assumes you have deployed [Quay Enterprise as a single container.](https://tectonic.com/quay-enterprise/docs/latest/initial-setup.html)

 Quay Enterprise will be configured with a [self-signed certificate.](https://en.wikipedia.org/wiki/Self-signed_certificate) A Certificate Authority is required.